 For EVERY piece of technology you have, make sure you have a website, book, manual, or PDF file regarding the equipment.

 For EVERY piece of technology you have, make sure you have the support website address for that technology, a 1-800 support number and the contact information of two people that work at the company that created the technology you have.
 When a system goes down, that is not the time to be hunting for help from resources that are not tried and true.

 Many people do not like my security position.
 Some say that it is pessimistic.
 I say it is steeped in reality.
 The only 100% secure system is the one that you keep in the box.

 Yes, there are all types of controls, hardware\software and really talented people that can help keep your systems protected from hackers and malware.
 However, the bad guys just always seem to be one step ahead.
 I think it has to do with comfort.
 For example-

-You have the very talented hacker that wants to eat as well.
+You have a very talented hacker that wants to eat as well.
 He is hungry.
 He makes his money by compromising systems and stealing information.
 He lives in a crappy apartment that leaks when it rains and somebody stole his bike last night…his only way of getting around.
-He is not very comfortable, right.
+He is not very comfortable, right?

 I am not saying that all hackers\bad guys live this way, but which one do you think is more motivated to accomplish their job, the security administrator in the suburbs or the lowly hacker?